 Day 15 - South Plaza Island/Punta Carrion

 Today we took a one hour boat ride to South Plaza Island.
 This island is small in size, but big on flora and fauna.
-We were greeted by sea lions sunning themselves on the rocks as we approached.

 The most notable thing is the rich ground cover throughout the island.
 The Sesuvium plant is a ground cover that changes its leves to bright red, orange and yellow colors during the dry season.
 It is just like being back in Michigan in the fall!